hiendatcao13/Sample/README.md

 # Sample
-where to practice git and say hello and to say goodbye hic!!!
+where to practice git and say hello and to say goodbye hic hec!!!